 Having the touch screen and the Pen, I can highlight and annotate study notes or research.
-I make extensive use of clipping web pages to OneNote and then use these as research notes.
-My work machine is a Microsoft Surface Laptop Gen 1 and has a touch screen.
-I also have a 2019 Macbook Pro 16" but find work-related activities, including Office, I am more productive on Windows.
+For example, I make extensive use of clipping web pages to OneNote and then use these as research notes.
+My work machine is a Microsoft Surface Laptop Gen 1 with a touch screen.
+I also have a 2019 Macbook Pro 16″ but find work-related activities, including Office; I am more productive on Windows.

-I noticed a bug when I was using my dual monitor setup.
-I made notes, highlighted my research and selected menu options in OneNote with a pen, but touching the screen would not allow me to choose options or, more frustrating, scroll up and down the document.
+I noticed a bug when I was using the touch screen of my dual monitor setup.
+I made notes, highlighted my research, and selected menu options in OneNote with a pen, but touching the screen would not allow me to choose options or, more frustrating, scroll up and down the document.

 On a side note, making a screen, the primary display gives you the following additional options, which I did not want on my primary monitor due to distractions.: